 Aarhus N, Denmark, Denmark

-Headache/pain intensity rated on a 11-point Numerical Rating Scale (0=no pain; 10=worst pain intensity) will also be measured 28 days before and after each treatment administration.
+Headache intensity rated on a 11-point Numerical Rating Scale (0=no pain; 10=worst pain intensity) measured 28 days before and after each treatment administration.

 Adverse events

-Occurrence of adverse events in each treatment condition recorded by the presence of adverse events ascribed to the treatment, measured by free recall and by prompting.
+Occurrence of adverse events in each treatment condition recorded by the presence of adverse events ascribed to the treatment, measured using free recall and prompting.
+For each prompted symptom, participants respond "yes" or "no" and indicate whether they believe the symptom is related to the medication, the migraine attack, or another cause.

 Time frame: 24 hours, 14 and 28 days after each treatment administration